Comprehensive Eye Exams

 What to Expect

-A truly comprehensive eye exam can take upwards of an hour to complete due to the sheer numbers of tests that will need to be conducted.
-However, this is a very small price to pay to ensure that your vision, one of the keenest and most irreplaceable senses humans possess, is safeguarded.
+A comprehensive eye exam can take upwards of two hours to complete depending on the number of tests that may need to be conducted.
+This exam may take longer than a typical doctor appointment, but this is a small price to pay to ensure that your vision is safeguarded.

-During a comprehensive eye exam, your eye care professional will use a number of different tests to fully assess your eyes, including:
+During a comprehensive eye exam, your eye care professional will use several different tests to fully assess your eyes, including:

-- Slit lamp exams, which involve your eye care professional using a piece of equipment called a binocular microscope to examine small sections of your eye in great detail.
+- Slit lamp exams enable your eye care professional to examine small sections of your eye in great detail.

-- Glaucoma testing, which involves measuring the pressure on the inside of your eye.
+- Glaucoma testing involves measuring the pressure inside of your eyes.

-- Visual field testing, which tests your peripheral vision for the presence of blind spots, which could be a sign of a larger issue.
+- Visual field testing evaluates your peripheral vision for the presence of blind spots.

-- Dilated eye exam, which requires your physician to use eye drops to dilate your pupils and give them a better view of the inside of your eye.
-Dilation will make your eyes much more sensitive to light, so you may be asked to wear sunglasses for a few hours following the exam.
+- Dilated eye exams require your physician to use eye drops to dilate your pupils.
+This allows for a better view of the inside of your eye.
+Dilation will make your eyes much more sensitive to light, so you may need to wear sunglasses for a few hours following the exam.